I’ve been teaching weekly driving lessons in Birmingham since 2003.

 Did you know that you can pass a driving test without driving over 30 mph, driving on any large roundabouts or having to parallel park the car?
 It sounds crazy but it’s true!

 Passing a test means you’ve ticked some boxes and passed a test.
-The examiner isn’t going to wave a magic wand then you pass and suddenly all the things you couldn’t do that didn’t come up on the test go away.
+The examiner isn’t going to wave a magic wand when you pass and suddenly you’re perfect and will never crash.

 Learn to drive with me and I’ll take you way beyond the standard needed to pass the driving test.
 You’ll probably be at least halfway to taking the advanced driving test.